GAD-65 Antibodies Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Symptoms of High or Positive GAD-65 Levels

-Symptoms depend on which organ system is affected.
+Symptoms depend on which system is primarily affected.

 1. If Related to Type 1 Diabetes or LADA